-- (i) in accordance with the limitations imposed on the investment and borrowing powers of the ICAV and the Depositary by the Instrument and the UCITS Regulations; and - (ii) otherwise in accordance with the provisions of the Instrument and the UCITS Regulations.
+- in accordance with the limitations imposed on the investment and borrowing powers of the ICAV by the Instrument and the UCITS Regulations; and - (b) otherwise in accordance with the provisions of the Instrument and the UCITS Regulations.

-If the ICAV has not been managed in accordance with (i) or (ii) above, the Depositary must state why this is the case and outline the steps which the Depositary has taken to rectify the situation.
+If the ICAV has not been managed in accordance with point (a) or (b), the Depositary must state why this is the case and outline the steps which the Depositary has taken to rectify the situation.